rysharprules/DevOps-Course-Starter/README.md

 This application can also be run within a virtual machine (VM) by using [Vagrant](https://www.vagrantup.com/downloads.html).

 Vagrant requires a hypervisor installed.
-This application is configured to use Windows [Hyper-V](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/about/).
+This application is configured to use any provider.
+The following set up details running the Vagrant with Windows [Hyper-V](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/about/).

 #### Setting up Hyper-V

 1. Install Hyper-V
 2. Add an external switch in Hyper-V Manager as per "Tip 1" in these [instructions](https://techcommunity.microsoft.com/t5/virtualization/vagrant-and-hyper-v-tips-and-tricks/ba-p/382373).
-3. Virtualization needs to be turned on in the firmware.
-This must be done via the BIOS.
+3. Virtualization may need to be turned on in the firmware.
+To check perform one of the following:
+   - Via Control Panel -> Performance -> CPU -> Virtualisation: enabled
+   - In Command Prompt run `systeminfo`, note the Hyper-V Requirements .
+You will see a "No" for `Virtualization Enabled In Firmware` if it is off
+   - In PowerShell run `Get-ComputerInfo -property "HyperV*"`, note the `HyperVisorPresent` boolean value
+4. If virtualization needs turning on, this must be done via the BIOS.
 This varies by machine but generally the steps are:
    1. Restart the system
    2. Press F2 (or alternate shown on screen) to enter BIOS
    3. Navigate to Advanced